 The Bioinformatics Facility supports access to the proprietary bioinformatics resources Ingenuity Pathway Analysis (contact Charlie Whittaker for assistance) and GeneGO MetaCore (contact our colleague at MIT Libraries, Courtney Crummett for assistance).

 Training sessions covering various bioinformatics topics are available to individuals or groups.
 Depending on the situation, this training may be free of charge or it may be billed at the same rate as bioinformatics data analysis.
 In addition, classroom sessions on introductory bioinformatics and computation are taught each January during MIT’s IAP.

-The BCC provides a Linux compute cluster to researchers from all sponsoring entities.
+The Bioinformatics Facility provides a Linux compute cluster to researchers from all sponsoring entities.
 Updated versions of a wide range of bioinformatics applications are installed on the cluster with version control managed using the module system, jobs are scheduled using slurm and classroom training sessions on system usage are provided several times per year.
 Individual instruction is also available upon request.

 The BCC provides a data storage resource to the KI community.
 Data are accessible from the BCC compute cluster or via mapped network folders from computers at MIT.
 Off-campus access is possible using VPN.
 Each lab in building 76 has one TB of free space and additional TBs are billed on a monthly basis.
 The risk of data loss is minimized through hardware redundancy and off-site data backup.